Before you shop new houses or builders by comparing price per square foot, get the inside scoop on what really goes into that number.

 Also note that the Land Development category cost nearly twice as much in House #1 than House #2 - that's a category that is totally unrelated to the size of the house.
 Whatever it costs to prep the land (dirt work, well, septic system, hauling off trees and/or debris, etc.), is what it costs.
 If you have lots of square feet to spread that cost over, then you'll have a lower cost per square foot.
 It will show up as a number in the cost per square foot calculation, but is irrelevant as a comparison between 2 houses.

 So what's the point of all this?
 To show you how dangerous it is to get suckered in by a discussion of cost (or price) per square foot when you're comparing houses or builders.
-There are so many factors involved that it's easy for the seller of any house to game the system by manipulating what is included to either raise or lower the price per square foot.
+There are so many factors involved in determining cost to build that it's easy for the seller of any house to game the system by manipulating what is included to either raise or lower the price per square foot.

 For a more in-depth look at the floor plan design process, to see how different elements affect cost per square foot, how a house designer thinks, and how to optimize your house plan, download our free guide, 3 Steps to the Perfect Floor Plan